prmakk/jsninjas_test_task/README.md

 # Superhero full-stack application

-Tesk task for JS Ninjas using ReactTS, Zustand, ExpressJS, MongoDB
+Tesk task for JS Ninjas using ReactTS, Zustand, ExpressJS, MongoDB.
-Upd: I got an invitation for tech interview :)
+Tech interview was about fucking puzzles and simple IQ questions.
+The most ridiculous tech interview I have ever seen.

 ## Demo